-- (1) Policy for Strategic Shareholdings - Please refer to Article 25 "Basic Policy for Strategic Shareholdings" of the Guidelines. - (2) Assessment of the content of Strategic Shareholdings - At the Board of Directors Meeting in November 2018, concerning individual strategic shareholdings by the Nomura Group, on the basis of the Company's Basic Policies, the suitability of the holdings was assessed by specifically examining the purposes of the holdings and factors such as the benefits and risks. - (3) Basic Policy regarding the Exercise of Voting Rights for Strategic Shareholdings Please refer to Article 26 "Basic Policy regarding the Exercise of Voting Rights for Strategic Shareholdings" of the Guidelines.
+- (1) Policy for Strategic Shareholdings - Please refer to Article 25 "Basic Policy for Strategic Shareholdings" of the Guidelines. - (2) Assessment of the content of Strategic Shareholdings - The Company, at the Strategic Shareholding Review Committee which is held once every half-year, on the basis of the Basic Holding Policy, by carrying out assessments of the purpose of the holding of strategic shareholdings and activities such as analyses and qualitative valuations of the returns in relation to required capital, examines factor such as the benefits and risks accompanying holdings. - In addition, the Board of Directors, concerning individual strategic shareholdings, will examine the content considered at the Strategic Shareholding Consideration Committee. - (3) Basic Policy regarding the Exercise of Voting Rights for Strategic Shareholdings Please refer to Article 26 "Basic Policy regarding the Exercise of Voting Rights for Strategic Shareholdings" of the Guidelines.